ammarhakim/ammar-simjournal/je/je2/je2-euler-shock.rst

   Comparison of wave-propagation solution (black) with exact solution (red) for density (top left), velocity (top right), pressure (bottom left) and internal energy (bottom right).

+The MUSCL-Hancock scheme **fails** on this problem.
+A positivity fix needs to be implemented.

 Woodward-Collela blast wave problem
 -----------------------------------